As Mandarin language professionals, we can tell you that there are many reasons why learning business Chinese is important.

 Now that you know the benefits of business Mandarin, it’s time to decide where you’re going to study it.

-Keats School in Kunming, China has been teaching business professionals Mandarin since 2004.
-There are eight different study abroad options and each is customizable to what you need to learn.
+Keats School in Kunming, China, has been teaching business professionals Mandarin since 2004.
+There are eight Chinese language courses, and each is customizable to what you need to learn.